felixhelix/userComments/README.md

 * OJS, OPS 3.4.0

+The latest version is compatible with OJS/OPS 3.5.

 ## Installation

 1. Enter the administration area of ​​your application and navigate to Settings > Website > Plugins > Upload a new plugin.